bsoyka/angrylibs/docs/usage.rst

 ::

-    $ angrylibs --reset-settings
+    $ angrylibs --reset
-    Are you sure you want to reset all Angry Libs settings [y/N]? y Success!
+    Are you sure you want to reset all Angry Libs settings [y/n] (n)? y Success!

 Now, just run the program again without the flag and it'll be just like new.